Peerstack-Academy/SecurityOnlineTracking-/README.md

 The API has the following endpoints:
 - `POST /login` - Logs in a user.
 Requires `username` and `password` in the request body.
 - `GET /logout` - Logs out the current user.
 Requires a valid session cookie.
-- `POST /data` - Adds data to the Google Sheet.
-Requires a valid session cookie and `data` in the request body.
+- `POST /data` - Gets data from Google Sheet.
+Requires a valid session cookie and request body.

 ## `POST /login`